celery/ceps/draft/celery-5-high-level-architecture.rst

 and must avoid doing so **indefinitely and without proper limits**.

-Any operation which cannot be executed either momentarily or permanently as a result of a bug must not be retried beyond the the configured limits.
+Any operation which cannot be executed either momentarily or permanently as a result of a bug must not be retried beyond the configured limits.
 Instead, Celery must store the operation for further inspection and if required, manual intervention.